-- Advisory committees tasked with starting from a "blank sheet" to identify gaps in research. - Website continually updated and Ezines published at frequent intervals. - 5 farmer booklets published during the year - Recruited a Global Research Officer through Queen's University - Maintained profile of AgriSearch in the print media with regular articles in the farming press and local newspapers. - 6 beef, 3 dairy and 3 sheep farm walks held during the year in conjunction with AFBI and CAFRE - Convened meetings of Dairy Breeding and Dairy Nutrition stakeholder groups to facilitate knowledge exchange with industry. - Worked with the UK Red Meat Joint R&D Committee to develop a joint research programme on sheep genomics. - Contributed to a new European Database of dairy research - Corporate governance training event for Trustees
+- Advisory committees tasked with starting from a "blank sheet" to identify gaps in research. - · Website continually updated and Ezines published at frequent intervals. - 4 farmer booklets published during the year. - Maintained profile of AgriSearch in the print media with regular articles in the farming press and local newspapers. - 1 beef and 4 sheep farm walks held during the year in conjunction with AFBI and CAFRE. - Conducted survey of dairy farmers to establish research priorities. - Convened meetings of Dairy Breeding and Dairy Nutrition stakeholder groups to facilitate knowledge exchange with industry. - Worked with the UK Red Meat Joint R&D Committee to develop a joint research programme on sheep genomics. - Submitted three Research Challenge Fund Applications. - Together with applicants from 27 other EU regions submitted an application for funding under Horizon 2020.